groegercesg/QueryBridge/README.md

 ## Using the benchmarker

 The benchmarker used Test Specification files, open these and configure all options before running.
 For example, we will use the `hyper_duck_sdqlpy_pandas_tpch_opt_all_comparison.json` file.
 This runs HyperDB, DuckDB, SDQLpy (And all optimisations) and Pandas.
-It compares their correctness and output the results into the desired file:
+It compares their correctness and output the results into the location specified in the Test Specification file:

 ```bash
 conda deactivate